bhaaskara/InterviewQA/Git_QA.md

 clones the git repository and creates a working copy in the local machine
 # What is the command in git to modify the commit message?
 Use the command “amend” to modify the commit message.

+# How to get specific version or previous version of a file ?
+# Git init vs clone vs fork
+`git init` : Initializes a new empty local repository `git clone` : Creates a copy of the original repository from Github on local machine.
+`git fork` : Creates a copy of the original repository on your github account.